Ties That Bind Ingram’s Cavalier “Rescuers" To GBHS

 All three women were involved in a November 22, 2014 Cavalier “rescue” mission at a dog auction in Wheaton, Missouri.
 The Greater Birmingham Humane Society ("GBHS") aided this “rescue” by: (a) providing transportation for 34 of the Cavaliers that were brought back to Birmingham, (b) providing specially trained staff members present at the auction, and (c) having its President and Chief Executive Officer Allison Black Cornelius onsite in Missouri as an observer to the events that unfolded at the auction.
 At the time, Cavalier Rescue USA was an approved “Rescue Partner” of GBHS.

 Prior to, during, and immediately after the Missouri auction, Brittney Wilk and Lisa Thompson were the Alabama coordinators for Cavalier Rescue USA.
 Angie Ingram was a Cavalier Rescue USA volunteer who purchased the “rescued” Cavaliers in her name.
-Ingram was reimburse for these purchases by Brittney Wilk from $268,000.000 in donations raised for the Missouri auction through a GoFundMe campaign.
+Ingram was reimbursed for these purchases by Brittney Wilk from $268,000.000 in donations raised for the Missouri auction through a GoFundMe campaign.

 Wilk used photos of 12 adorable Cavalier puppies that Cavalier Rescue USA "was able to save over the past year" as a hook to raise donations for the Missouri auction from 2,250 donors worldwide.
 After the auction, a “Cavalier Rescue USA: Checklist for Foster Dog Assessment” was completed on the “rescued” Cavaliers.